q-programming/gifts-hub/README.md

 2. Set system property `-Dgifts.properties.path=MY_PROPERTY_PATH/application.yml`
 3. If none above is set, package built in properties from `src/main/resources/application.yml` will be used.

-Build package (or grab latest artefact built by CircleCI to use defaults) and deploy to Tomcat container Create database in your datasource and all tables will be created automatically onb first run
+Build package (or grab latest artifacts built by CircleCI to use defaults) and deploy to Tomcat container Create database in your datasource and all tables will be created automatically on first run

 First logged in user will be made administrator